The Efimov Lab

 CARDIO-ONCOLOGY

-Doxorubicin is an anthracycline antibiotic that is used in anti-cancer chemotherapy.
+Doxorubicin is an anthracycline antibiotic used in cancer chemotherapy.
 Despite its well-documented cardiotoxic effects, it is still widely used in the clinic by limiting the therapeutic dosage.
-It is therefore crucial to identify strategies to protect the heart from the fatal side effects of doxorubicin.
+It is therefore crucial to identify strategies to protect the heart from the life-threatening side effects of doxorubicin.
 To identify cardioprotective approaches, it is first necessary to understand the mechanisms that underlie cardiotoxicity.
-Doxorubicin cardiotoxicity is associated with increased ROS production and activation of stress signaling pathways, DNA damage, metabolic dysfunction and mitochondrial damage.
-Among these effects, the role of specific stress signaling molecules, particularly p38 MAPKs are well-characterized in the setting of Doxorubicin cardiotoxicity.
-However, the four isoforms of p38 MAPK–p38, p38, p38and p38, are known to have distinct and sometimes opposing functions.
-Our research aims to identify the roles of p38 MAPK isoforms in doxorubicin cardiotoxicity.
+Doxorubicin-induced cardiotoxicity (DIC) is associated with increased production of reactive oxygen species (ROS), activation of stress signaling pathways, DNA damage, metabolic dysfunction, and mitochondrial damage.
+Stress-activated signaling molecules, particularly p38 MAPKs, are well-known regulators of DIC.
+However, the isoform-specific roles of the four mammalian p38 MAPK family members, p38α, p38β, p38γ, and p38δ, in DIC remain incompletely understood.
+Our research aims to elucidate the roles of p38 MAPK isoforms in DIC, using both generic and pharmacological approaches.

 CARDIAC GENOMICS